-Chronic wasting disease (CWD) is a fatal disease of the central nervous system that affects mule deer, white-tailed deer and elk, CWD belongs to a group of diseases known as transmissible spongiform encephalopathies (TSEs).
-TSEs tend to be species specific and most are thought to not be naturally transmissible between species.
+Chronic Wasting Disease (CWD) is a fatal disease of the central nervous system that affects mule deer, white-tailed deer and elk.
+CWD belongs to a group of diseases known as transmissible spongiform encephalopathies (TSEs).
+TSEs tend to be species specific and not naturally transmitted between species.